 At Bastyr, he learned how to harness and share the healing power of nature in order to help unlock and individual’s healing potential.
 True health is experienced when healthy relationships, meaningful interactions, self-reflection, nutrition, physical movement, and mental and emotional wellness is all a part of ones life.
 Dr. Shober aims to make sure these foundations are in place to achieve healing.

-Dr. Shober’s specific medical interests are in treating anxiety and depression, chronic fatigue, chronic pain, natural stress relief, weight loss/gain, GI illnesses, musculoskeletal injuries, and in optimizing athletic performance.
+Naturopathic doctor Nathaniel Shober’s specific medical interests are in treating anxiety and depression, chronic fatigue, chronic pain, natural stress relief, weight loss/gain, GI illnesses, musculoskeletal injuries, and in optimizing athletic performance.

 Dr. Shober has advanced training in intravenous (IV) nutritional therapy and manages the IV department at NCFH.
 In addition, Dr. Shober utilizes hydrotherapy techniques, hands on myofascial and craniosacral therapies, biofeedback, and botanical medicine.

-In creating a tailored treatment program, Dr. Shober aims to optimize an individual’s health through integrating modalities that have a synergistic effect.
+In creating a tailored treatment program, Dr. Nathaniel Shober aims to optimize an individual’s health through integrating modalities that have a synergistic effect.

 Dr. Shober ran cross country and track at the collegiate level, and continues to enjoy various forms of fitness activities including strength training, cycling, and trail running and hiking.
 His dog and daughter also keep him active as they enjoy adventure walks in the wilderness.